-Rafters should travel in the fall, which follows the monsoon and finds the rivers at their fullest.
+Fall is ideal for river-rafting, as it follows the monsoon and finds the rivers at their fullest.
 Conversely, rivers are at their lowest in late spring.
 In general, fall’s crisp clear weather is ideal for viewing the snow-covered Himalayas.
 Trekkers, however, need to be prepared for sudden snows at high altitudes.

 Spring is prime time for flower lovers, when the country—70 percent of which is primary forest—blossoms with rhododendrons and magnolias.
 Summer in the mountains, although rainy, is also beautiful, as the wildflowers are blooming their hearts out.

-Mid-July through September is the rainy season, when clouds obscure the mountain views and trekkers are met with rockslides, leeches, and lots of mud.
+Mid-July through September is the rainy season, when clouds obscure the mountain views and hikers are met with rockslides, leeches, and lots of mud.
 On the other hand, there are practically no tourists so you’ll have the locals all to yourself.